skrustev/ruby-dgmb-game/README.md

 *NOTE: CURRENTLY THE GAME IS IN DEVELOPMENT STATE AND NOT PLAYABLE*

 ##To do:
-* [ ] Add support for multiple pawns of one team at a the same position
 * [ ] Win event
 * [ ] Restart game event
 * [ ] Graphic interface of the game